Saumya-Yadav17/SHIELD/README.md

 **S.H.I.E.L.D.** is a Multi-Agent Security Orchestration platform designed to solve the "Alert Fatigue" crisis in modern Security Operations Centers (SOCs).

-Instead of relying solely on static rules or expensive LLM calls for every log, S.H.I.E.L.D. utilizes a **Sequential Multi-Agent Pipeline** to triage, analyze, and mitigate threats autonomously.
+Instead of relying solely on static rules or expensive LLM calls for every log, S.H.I.E.L.D. utilizes a **Sequential & Parallel Multi-Agent Pipeline** to triage, analyze, and mitigate threats autonomously.
 It acts as a "Single Pane of Glass" for enterprise security, consolidating Forensics, Network Operations, Identity Management, and GRC into one unified interface.

 ![Dashboard Preview](https://via.placeholder.com/800x400?text=SHIELD+Dashboard+Preview)